mcrovella/CS506-Computational-Tools-for-Data-Science/docs/_sources/landing-page.md

 Welcome to this book!

-These are lecture notes for Computer Science 506, _Geometric Algorithms,_ as taught by me at Boston University.
+These are lecture notes for Computer Science 506, _Computational Tools for Data Sciance,_ as taught by me at Boston University.

 The content of the course has major contributions from Evimaria Terzi, George Kollios, and Lance Galletti.